-INSA Lyon is one of France's leading universities for science and technology.
-Our five-year program trains multi-skilled, humanist, innovative engineers equipped with an entrepreneurial spirit and a strong international culture.
+INSA Lyonis one of France's top universities in scienceand technology.
+Our five-year programme trains multi-skilled, humanist, innovative engineers with strong entrepreneurial and firm international spirits.
+Diversity, excellence, openmindness, innovation... such are the driving forces that shape our engineers.

-Diversity, excellence, openness and innovation are the driving forces that lead INSA Lyon students to become responsible engineers.
-Founded in 1957, INSA Lyon embodies an avant-garde and resolutely modern vision of engineering.